conormcafee/mitso-marketing/src/pages/case-studies/e-stars.md

   intelligent, forward thinking company who I look forward to working with again soon Mags Byrne, Owner, First for EPlayers
 ---
-EStars featuring Fortnite, toured some of the biggest sports stadiums in the UK and Ireland from January to March 2019.
+EStars featuring Fortnite toured some of the biggest sports stadiums in the UK and Ireland from January to March 2019.
 Thousands of avid Fortnite fans and gaming enthusiasts took part in the hope of winning £25,000.
+[Watch here >>>](https://vimeo.com/328684967/33216b8ae1)

 # Esports marketing and event management

 We first began working with EStars in 2017 and provided marketing and event management services for its inaugural tournament, which culminated in the first ever major grassroots esports tournament in the 3 Arena, Dublin in May 2018.